Appellate Court Clarifies Truth in Taxation Law

 In Mandigo v.
 Stolman, the plaintiffs objected to the property tax levies of the county and township on the grounds that the taxing districts failed to hold public hearings or produce publicly available documents containing the estimated levies, even though the levies did not increase by more than 5%.
 The Court flatly refused to read these requirements into the Truth in Taxation Law.
 Instead, the Court focused on the plain language of the statute and read the law as a whole.
 The Court concluded that if the General Assembly intended those additional requirements to be part of the Truth in Taxation Law, then such requirements would have been explicitly stated.
 Since the General Assembly did not write those requirements into the law, the Court declined to do so either.

 It is also worth noting how the taxing districts estimated their levies.
 The county’s estimate consisted of the annual budget, which was approved by the board and made available on the county’s website.
 For the township trustees and township road district, the estimated levy was simply mentioned at regularly scheduled October board meetings.
 Ultimately, the mere mention of the estimated levy at a public meeting was sufficient since the adopted levy was not more than 105% of the prior year’s extension.

 The Mandigo decision represents another success in taxing districts’ efforts to push back on aggressive legal theories put forward in some tax rate objections.
 Such objections interpret statutes to include requirements that are not explicitly stated.
-Thanks to the Court’s rejection of objectors’ legal theory, taxing districts now have clear guidance that they do not need to have formal estimated levies or hold Truth in Taxation hearings when the levy is increasing by less than 5%.
+Thanks to the Court’s rejection of objectors’ legal theory, taxing districts now have clear guidance that they do not need to have formally estimated levies or hold Truth in Taxation hearings when the levy is increasing by less than 5%.